jim-y/wapidi/README.md

 # WAPIDI

-A lightweight web api framework with dependency injection for Typescript and express projects.
+A lightweight web api framework with dependency injection for Typescript and express (or other) projects.

 -   <a href="#installation">Installation</a>
 -   <a href="#usage">Usage</a>
-    -   <a href="#no-express">Not using express?</a>
 -   <a href="#philosophy">Philosophy</a>
 -   <a href="#api">API</a>
     -   <a href="#api.controller">Controller()</a>